-When the Google AdWords platform came out back in 2000, it only had a total of 350 customers.
+When the Google Ads platform came out back in 2000, it only had a total of 350 customers.

 Now, numerous businesses use it to boost their clicks and conversions.
 But few of these companies make a list of negative words even if it plays an important role in maximizing their AdWords campaign ROI.